-My most recent works (the “park” paintings) explore the dichotomy between painting as object and painting as window.
-I want the works to push and pull, to “feel” like inert colored mud but to open onto a vision that conveys movement and distance and atmosphere.
+A painting is seen by the eyes and the mind, but it faces the body.
+My most recent works explore the tension between painting as window and painting as object.
+I want the paintings to push and pull, to “feel” like inert colored mud but to open onto a vision that conveys movement and distance and atmosphere.

 I choose to paint because the slow drying time of oil, a six-hundred-year-old medium, encourages me to think and react in a deliberate and thoughtful manner.
 I am interested in making slow paintings that shift and move, paintings that reveal themselves in time as the viewer’s eye flits across the surface.